 Each recipe that ends up on our site has first been made by several home cooks just like you, varying in experience from very little time in the kitchen to professional chefs.
-Our recipe testers and our attention to details in each and every that we test are why our readers have such remarkable results when they try something on our site and send us comments like “You guys never disappoint!”
+Our recipe testers and our attention to details in each and every recipe that we test are why our readers have such remarkable results when they try something on our site and send us comments like “You guys never disappoint!”

 And we hope that you’ll consider joining our ranks.
+Exciting news!
+We are now opening our testing program to budding chefs in our new teen tester program.

 Here’s how our recipe testing program works.
 Twice a month, our staff sends out a couple dozen recipes from various new (often not-yet-published) cookbooks that we think have terrific potential.
 Each two-week recipe testing session offers an array of recipes that spans simple and sophisticated, cooking and baking, healthful and ridiculously indulgent, vegetarian and otherwise, and so on.
 As a tester, you’ll pick at least one recipe from the list to try at home and evaluate.